-There are no degrees available in copywriting by itself.
-Rather, courses in this subject are found as part of majors such as advertising or journalism.
-Online programs are available for these degrees or occasionally for a standalone copywriting course.
-Learn more about online certificate and degree programs related to copywriting, and find out what course topics you'd study.
+There are no degrees available in copywriting alone; rather, courses in this subject are found as emphases of related programs, such as advertising or journalism, which are available online.
+Learn about your online options for studying copywriting and explore potential course topics.
 Schools offering English Reading & Writing degrees can also be found in these popular choices.

-Like other online educational offerings, advertising degree programs and professional development courses on copywriting are presented via the Internet.
-Typical methods for distance learning include videotaped or live lectures, discussion boards, e-mail, reading assignments and online teacher feedback.
+Like other online educational offerings, advertising degree programs and professional development courses in copywriting are taught through the Internet.
+Typical methods for distance learning include watching videotaped or live lectures, conversing via discussion boards or e-mail and reading assigned texts.

-Like most skills, copywriting will begin with a course that teaches the fundamentals, including the writing techniques that trigger the desired reaction in your target audience.
-You'll learn to write different elements - such as headlines, taglines and body copy - and to fit those pieces into the whole creative concept using tools such as storyboarding or concept sketches.
+Copywriting is a form of writing with the purpose of persuading a potential customer, presenting a convincing idea or inspiring an action or sale; therefore, copywriting curricula will begin with a course that teaches these fundamentals, including the writing techniques used to trigger certain reactions in your target audience.
+You'll learn how to write different elements, such as headlines, taglines and body copy, and you'll rely on a variety of different storytelling tools, such as storyboarding and concept sketches.

-A more advanced copywriting course will likely cover the ways to apply copywriting in a strategy for print and electronic media.
-You'll learn to research the target market, write compelling copy for that market and meld a verbal or written message with a visual design.
-The course will brief you on how to work with art directors and other members of a creative team to develop the 'whole package'.
+An advanced copywriting course will likely cover the ways to apply copywriting more strategically to print and electronic media.
+You'll learn to research the target market, write compelling copy for that market and combine a verbal or written message with a visual design.
+Such courses will brief you on how to work with art directors and other members of creative teams to develop the 'whole package.'

-Copywriting for the Internet might be offered as a separate course in some online programs, focusing on finding the right outlet and media for a specific situation.
-You may learn search engine optimization techniques and ways to get your message out digitally to make the sale or elicit the desired response.
+Copywriting for the Internet (also known as writing for the web) might be offered as a separate course in some online programs, focusing on finding the right outlet and media for a specific situation.
+You may learn search engine optimization (SEO) techniques and ways to get your message out digitally to increase sales or elicit different responses from consumers.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: